 At some point in time, employers will have to fill an open position within their company.
 Before doing so, there are some important steps that should be taken.
 After posting the job description, attracting the appropriate talent, and sorting through applications, it comes down to selecting the best candidates.
 After conducting interviews and choosing potential candidates, employers choose the person they believe would be the best fit.
 Should the employer immediately hire the person they chose?
 They could, but if they fail to conduct a background check on the individual, it might affect the company later on.
 Also, conducting background checks will make your onboarding go much smoother.
 Conducting background checks is very important and should be done by all employers, no matter the industry.
-Recently, Dominion paired with PointHR and hosted a webinar called “Current Trends in employment Background Checks”, which can be found here.
+Recently, Dominion paired with PointHR and hosted a webinar called “Current Trends in employment Background Checks”.
 I want to share with you the top 3 reasons to conduct background checks before hiring employees.

 They Highlight Criminal History

 This is very important, especially in certain industries.By running a background check employers can see any convictions the person has had.
 They can make sure they are not hiring someone who may be dangerous, unreliable, or untrustworthy.
 Background checks may also reveal any traffic infractions or tickets the person has had.
 If the position requires driving a company vehicle, then this becomes imperative.
 This is because if the company hires someone with a record, then it automatically makes the company reliable.